fuglaro/filet-wm/README.md

 * More controllable tiling layouts (per monitor): tilecolumn - arrary of fraction sizes, mintileheight - tiled windows are shrunk to fit all windows at this fraction of monitor height, tileheights - when room left, the min heights (in fractions), of sizable windows in the tiled arrangement.
 Any number of sizable windows allowed but dynamically respecting mintileheight.
 * Incorporate filet-status.
 * Simplify slock dependency.
+* The killall for slock could take out slock on other displays for the same user.

 # Thanks to, grateful forks, and contributions